Charles Henry Darling: Colonial governor

-He started his colonial service while in Jamaica, during which time he often clashed with leaders of the free people of color who were elected to the island's Assembly, such as Robert Osborn (Jamaica).
+He started his colonial service while in Jamaica, during which time he often clashed with leaders of the free people of color who were elected to the island's Assembly, such as Robert Osborn.
 He became Lieutenant-Governor of St. Lucia in 1847, and he became Lieutenant-Governor of the Cape Colony in South Africa in 1851.
 A town in South Africa, on the West Coast of the country was named after Darling.
 He became Governor of Newfoundland in 1855.
+Darling became governor and captain-chief of Jamaica in 1857 then governor of Victoria, Australia from 1863 to 1866.

-Darling supported the British suggestions granting the French more fishing rights in waters of Newfoundland between Cape St. John and Cape Ray to the total disagreement of the Newfoundland government which ultimately led to the end of his term in office.
+During his time in Newfoundland, Darling came into disagreement with prominent people in the colony regarding fishing rights.
+He supported the British recommendations to grant the French more fishing rights in waters of Newfoundland between Cape St. John and Cape Ray.
+Ultimately, the dispute ended his term in office.